 Congratulations, you’re a competent independent developer.
-From beginnings working maybe as a tester you’ve progressed to a team developer, then a senior developer, and now you’ve made another leap, the biggest of them all, to working directly with clients.
+From your humble beginnings, perhaps working as a tester, you’ve progressed to a team developer, then a senior developer, and now you’ve made another leap, the biggest of them all, to working directly with clients.

 But where the other transitions were linear, this last one was exponential.
 While in the past you got your marching orders from an employer that worked with clients or was itself in the software business, now all those responsibilities that were once distributed between expert-testing, program management, etc., are all yours.
 And now you’re working with clients who are not in the software business; they’re in another business that needs a piece of software, and they don’t have a clear and precise vision of what they want from you.
 This is a far greater challenge than it appears.

 *Note:* Here, I’m describing smaller clients who want a one-man army from their developer.
 It’s not the only route a freelancer can take, and those aren’t the only clients we work with at Toptal, but it’s the route I enjoy most.
 Of course, if you’re working in a team and not on your own, some of the below won’t apply.
 For example, if you’re using Agile methodologies or Scrum, you’ll probably want to structure your milestones slightly differently.

 You’ve all heard about the supreme importance of communication.
 You can’t work by getting a few sentences of terse description over Skype and saying “See you in three months when I’m done.”
 You have to be in communication with your client and at every stage of your work make certain that you have congruent ideas about the objective, because it’s rare indeed that a client will send you wireframes and a detailed functional specification.
 You will get a very general idea of what the software is supposed to do, look like, and flow.
 If you write an application based on the cursory description you usually start with, there’s almost no chance that your client will be happy with the result.
 At each stage, you must iterate your way closer to agreement.